ParadoxicalSerenity/TypeTasker/README.md

 ## Is the API stable?

 Not really, I'm still in the early stages of figuring out how I want this to work long term so anything before version 1.0.0 is expected to have breaking changes almost every release.

+Update: Since version 0.5.0 there should be far less breaking changes but what I said above still applies.

 ## License